S-Retr0/learning-git/README.md

 ```
 Now our files are ready to be commited.
 Running again `git status` will tell us that we have a new file ready to be committed.

+#### Whas is .gitignore?
+Git only tracks the files you ask it to, but you might ask it to track some files by mistake (if you use `git add .` for example, it will track all the files in the current direcory).
+Sometimes you want Git to not track some particular files, so you need to hide them from it, here is where the `.gitignore` file comes to your help, which is a file added to the root directory of the repository, and it lists files you don't want Git to track or display as part of `git status`.

 ### Commiting (git commit)
 A commit represents the state of our repository at a given point in time.
 It's like snapashot, which we can go back to see how things were when we took it.
 To create a new commit we need to have at least one change added to the staging area and run the following:
 ```